 Another aspect of a cybersecurity specialist’s job is the design of firewalls and other security measures to make sure that information and proprietary networks are compliant with the most recent security standards.

 Cybersecurity specialists need to be able to communicate well and be comfortable in team roles.
-The job often entails coaching and training of co-workers on security best practices.
+The job often entails coaching and training co-workers on security best practices.

 Additionally, cybersecurity specialists are often called on in times of crisis or emergency — or when there are issues with networks or data systems.
 So the ability to thrive under “emergency” situations is important.